arl-dev-py/headhunter_notifications_bot/README.md

-tg bot that makes notifications about new nacancies on hh.ru
+tg bot that makes notifications about new vacancies on hh.ru